Fractional Brauer configuration algebras II: covering theory: Covering theory for fractional Brauer configurations

 Let $E$ be an f-BC.
 A {\it walk} $w$ of $E$ is a sequence of the form where $e_{0},e_{1},\cdots,e_{n}\in E$, $\delta_{1},\cdots,\delta_{n}\in\{g,g^{-1},\tau\}$, such that

 We may also write $w$ as

 or

 for short.
-Denote the walk of length $0$ at $e$ by $(e||e)$.
+Define the length of the above walk $w$ to be $n$.
+Moreover, denote the walk of length $0$ at $e$ by $(e||e)$.
 For a walk define $s(w)=e_{0}$ and $t(w)=e_{n}$, where $s(w)$ and $t(w)$ are the source and the terminal of $w$, respectively.
 The composition of walks is defined in the usual way.
 Define the inverse of a walk

 to be the walk where for any $1\leq i\leq n$, $E$ is said to be {\it connected} if each two angles of $E$ can be connected by a walk.